Fish Oil and Omega-3 and -7 Supplements Review (Including Krill, Algae, Calamari, and Sea Buckthorn)

 Furthermore, increased consumption of fish oils from fish and high levels of omega-3s in the blood have been associated with reduced risk of cardiovascular disease and related mortality (Mozaffarian, Ann Int Med 2013).
 The researchers indicated that the high blood levels could be achieved with average daily intake of a moderate amount of fish providing 250 mg to 400 mg of EPA plus DHA (see Getting EPA and DHA from Food, below) and noted that greater intake would not yield much further benefit.
 In line with this, the American Heart Association recommends consuming at least 1 to 2 fish servings (3.5 oz per serving), of non-fried, preferably oily fish, per week to reduce the risk of cardiac death, coronary heart disease, and ischemic stroke (the most common type of stroke).
 It notes that mercury contamination is a concern with some types of fatty fish (i.e. swordfish, tuna, etc.), but the "benefits of 1 to 2 servings a week outweigh the risks, especially if a variety of seafood are consumed."
 (Rimm, Circulation 2018).

 Clinical trials since 2010 cast doubt on the cardiovascular benefits of fish oil supplements (Kwak, Arch Intern Med 2012; Hu, Arch Intern Med 2012; Bosch, NEJM 2012; Rizos, JAMA 2012; Chowdhury, BMJ 2012; Roncaglioni, NEJM 2013; AREDS2 Study, JAMA 2014).
+This was most recently demonstrated in the VITAL study, a 5-year study among a cross-section of older Americans.
+The VITAL study showed that supplementing with fish oil (460 mg of EPA and 380 mg of DHA daily) did not result in a lower incidence of major cardiovascular events than placebo.
+However, among people consuming less than 1.5 servings of fish per week, further analysis showed that the fish oil supplementation resulted in 19% and 40% reductions, respectively, in major cardiovascular events and heart attacks.
+In addition, African Americans had a 77% reduction in heart attacks with fish oil as compared to placebo (Manson, NEJM 2018).
 It should be noted, however, that a potential beneficial effect of the fish oil may have been masked in these trials by the fact that participants in most studies continued to take other heart medications and many participants already had significant intake of omega-3 fatty acids from fish in their diets.

 There is some evidence that taking high dose fish oil may be beneficial during recovery from heart attack.
 In a study among 360 men and women who, in addition to standard lifestyle counseling and any required medications -- statins, beta- blockers, etc., began taking high-dose, purified fish oil (four one-gram capsules of Lovaza daily -- providing a total of 1,500 mg DHA and 1,860 mg of EPA) or a placebo within one month of hospitalization for a heart attack, the heart's ability to pump blood modestly improved after six months in those who took fish oil, while it worsened slightly in those who took the placebo (Heydari, Circulation 2016).
 There were no reports of bleeding (a potential concern with high-dose fish oil).